London Shakespeare Workout (LSW)

 (the British

-American Drama Academy) to incentives involving both Cambridge (ETC & ADC)
+to incentives involving both Cambridge (ETC & ADC)

 and Oxford

-(OUDS) Universities as well as multitudinous sessions involving students in schools at all levels
+LSW has also led multitudinous sessions involving students in schools at all levels

-throughout the United Kingdom
+throughout the

-(including programmes at such historic institutions
+United Kingdom from programmes at such historic institutions

 as Bedales, Uppingham, Kings,

-King Williams College
+King William's College

-on the Isle of Man and the McAuley
+on the Isle of Man and the McAuley School in Doncaster to a large number of

-presentations for
+presentations for noted

 organisations spanning The Young Presidents Association to Rainer's REST

-(resettlement) initiatives
+(resettlement)

-and both the Bath Shakespeare Festival and the Shakespeare Institute's British Shakespeare Conference.
+initiatives as well as the Bath Shakespeare Festival and the Shakespeare Institute's British Shakespeare Conference.

 THEATRICAL PRESENTATIONS